januaryonlakestreet/WorkSamples/Unity/Networked_FPS_5v5/README.md

 # Red vs Blue

 <b> project outline </b>
-This project is a 5v5 networked first person death match, inspired by classic games such as counter strike.
+This project is a 5v5 networked first person death match, developed in Unity with the networking being handled via Photons PUN 2 system. the game was inspired by classic games such as counter strike.

 <b> My contribution</b>